 Incident DetailsCause of Death:

-Chief John Ellis died from wounds he suffered the day before after being shot while attempting to arrest a robbery suspect.
+Chief of Police John Ellis died from wounds he suffered the previous day after being shot while attempting to arrest a robbery suspect.

-Chief Ellis was survived by his wife, 3-year-old son, 7-year-old daughter, four brothers, three sisters and parents.
+Chief of Police Ellis was survived by his wife, 3-year-old son, 7-year-old daughter, four brothers, three sisters and parents.

 • This incident was one of 24 which resulted in the line of duty deaths of two officers.